 A Foreign Service child who marries before the age of 21 receives no benefit coverage in any category as a family member.
 Marriage confers adult status.

 A family member who turns 21 is no longer eligible for allowances (except for educational travel up to the 23rd birthday, plus additional years allowed for any military service, per DSSR 280) or coverage under the health unit, for medical or emergency evacuations.
-For example, if the family member is still in undergraduate college in the U.S. (or affiliated “junior year abroad” program), the family member will continue to receive the educational travel allowance until he/she turns 23 or graduates from undergraduate studies.
-If the family member has served in the military, he/she would not have been considered a dependent during his/her military service and can extend his/her period of eligibility by the number of years of service, for educational travel allowances only, provided it is established that the family member would normally live with the employee/parent if not attending college.
+For example, if the family member is still in undergraduate college in the U.S. (or affiliated “junior year abroad” program), the family member will continue to receive the educational travel allowance until they turns 23 or graduates from undergraduate studies.
+If the family member has served in the military, they would not have been considered a dependent during their military service and can extend their period of eligibility by the number of years of service, for educational travel allowances only, provided it is established that the family member would normally live with the employee/parent if not attending college.
 If the employee is assigned to the United States, the family member will not be included on orders for the next post.

 When an employee is heading to a new post (on Permanent Change of Station (PCS) orders), a child approaching the age of 21 may be included on the transfer orders; however, return travel to the U.S. can only be authorized if the child traveled to post under the transfer orders prior to reaching age 21 (14 FAM 532.3-2 ).
 Generally, the first Post Assignment Travel (formerly TMFour) order issued after the 21st birthday (whether home leave and return to post or transfer to a new post) would include the authorization for return travel to the employee’s service separation residence (from the employee’s most recent approved OF-126).
 If final travel back to the U.S. is needed earlier, advance travel in accordance with 14 FAM 532.3-6 may be requested.